Akashic101/SweetyBot/README.md

 ## How to install
 First you need to install [Node](https://nodejs.org/en/).
 After that, create and go into the folder where the bot should be in, for example with
-`mkdir -p Twitch-bot && cd Twitch-bot`.
+`mkdir Twitch-bot && cd Twitch-bot`.
 Next you can clone the necessary code with
 `git clone https://github.com/Akashic101/SweetyBot.git`
 When that is done you can use